 HOW DOES IT WORK?
 Insulin is a hormone released by the pancreas that lowers and helps keep the level of sugar in the blood steady.
 When your body does not make enough, you may need to take insulin.
-Needing to take insulin does not mean you have failed, but often insulin is needed to help you reach your target A1C range!
-There are different ways to take insulin, but most often it is by injection using a syringe, insulin pen, or insulin pump.
+Needing to take insulin does not mean you have failed!
+Often, insulin is needed to help you reach your target A1C.
+There are different ways to take insulin.
+Most often it is by injection using a syringe, insulin pen, or insulin pump.